Schindler's List: Critical response

 Schindler's List received acclaim from both film critics and audiences, with Americans such as talk show host Oprah Winfrey and President Bill Clinton urging others to see it.
 World leaders in many countries saw the film, and some met personally with Spielberg.
-On Rotten Tomatoes, the film has received an approval rating of 98% based on 128 reviews, with an average rating of 9.20/10.
+On Rotten Tomatoes, the film has received an approval rating of 98% based on 137 reviews, with an average rating of 9.20/10.
 The website's critical consensus reads, "Schindler's List blends the abject horror of the Holocaust with Steven Spielberg's signature tender humanism to create the director's dramatic masterpiece."
-Metacritic gave the film a weighted average score of 95 out of 100, based on 26 critics, indicating "universal acclaim".
+Metacritic gave the film a weighted average score of 95 out of 100, based on 30 critics.
 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

 Stephen Schiff of The New Yorker called it the best historical drama about the Holocaust, a film that "will take its place in cultural history and remain there."
 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and described it as Spielberg's best, "brilliantly acted, written, directed, and seen."
-Ebert named it one of his ten favorite films of 1993.
+Ebert and Gene Siskel named it the best film of 1993.
 Terrence Rafferty, also with The New Yorker, admired the film's "narrative boldness, visual audacity, and emotional directness."
 He noted the performances of Neeson, Fiennes, Kingsley, and Davidtz as warranting special praise, and calls the scene in the shower at Auschwitz "the most terrifying sequence ever filmed."
-In the 2013 edition of his Movie and Video Guide, Leonard Maltin awarded the picture a four-out-of-four-star rating; he described the movie as a "staggering adaptation of Thomas Keneally's best-seller ... with such frenzied pacing that it looks and feels like nothing Hollywood has ever made before ...
-Spielberg's most intense and personal film to date".
+In the 2013 edition of his Movie and Video Guide, Leonard Maltin awarded the picture a four-out-of-four-star rating; he described the film as a "staggering adaptation of Thomas Keneally's best-seller ... with such frenzied pacing that it looks and feels like nothing Hollywood has ever made before ...
+Spielberg's most intense and personal film to date."
 James Verniere of the Boston Herald noted the film's restraint and lack of sensationalism, and called it a "major addition to the body of work about the Holocaust."
 In his review for The New York Review of Books, British critic John Gross said his misgivings that the story would be overly sentimentalized "were altogether misplaced.
 Spielberg shows a firm moral and emotional grasp of his material.
 The film is an outstanding achievement."
 Mintz notes that even the film's harshest critics admire the "visual brilliance" of the fifteen-minute segment depicting the liquidation of the Kraków ghetto.
-He describes the sequence as "realistic" and "stunning".
+He describes the sequence as "realistic" and "stunning."
 He points out that the film has done much to increase Holocaust remembrance and awareness as the remaining survivors pass away, severing the last living links with the catastrophe.
 The film's release in Germany led to widespread discussion about why most Germans did not do more to help.